SvetlanaKrugovykh/TopologyCollector/README.md

 ### Incomplete Data
 - Increase `COMMAND_TIMEOUT` in .env
 - Check logs for pagination errors
+- For D-Link devices: use `appendMissingConfig: true` if configuration appears incomplete
+- Check if configuration data appears in MAC table files instead of config files

+### D-Link Specific Issues
+- **Incomplete configurations**: Add `"appendMissingConfig": true` to device configuration
+- **Configuration data in MAC files**: The `appendMissingConfig` feature automatically cleans this up
+- **Hanging connections**: The system uses proper logout timing and connection cleanup for D-Link devices

 ### Encoding Issues
 - Ensure device uses UTF-8 or ASCII